-Do you know how much money you need to make each month in your training business and have a plan about how to make it?
+Do you know the numbers in your training business, e.g. how much money you need to make each month and a plan about how to make it?

 No?
 You’re not alone.
 Many freelance trainers are so busy delivering training or looking for new contracts that they often lose sight of the numbers that matter to their business.
 These numbers might be:

 - How much money you need to make to cover the bills (your business and personal expenses)

 - How many training days or training programmes you need to sell to cover your expenses

 - Where the peaks and troughs in your workload tend to fall throughout the year

 - How much each of your clients are worth – Who are your high value customers?
 How can you connect with them or make your offering irresistible to them?

 As a freelancer or small business owner, the money you earn has to cover expenses such as your annual tax bill, National Insurance contributions, insurance, marketing, advertising, your own training and development, your accountant’s fees, holidays, sick days and much, much more.

 You spend hours of your time on non-billable tasks such as answering the phone and emails, invoicing, quoting and so on, and your prices should ensure that you earn enough money to cover all the hours you spend working in your business, as well as all of your expenses.

 Knowing how much money you need to make each month is essential.